pippinbarr/cart263-2021/topics/data/web-storage-api.md

 ---

+## Where is the data exactly?

+`localStorage` saves and loads data based on the **domain** the program is running on and saves it into the **browser** that is viewing the page.
+This has implications:

+* The same JavaScript running on **two different domains** cannot see each other's data.
+If I run the same program on `pippinbarr.com` and `pippinbarr.github.io` they are completely separate in terms of data saved, even if I use the same browser to access both programs.
+* Accessing the same URL for a program from **different browsers** will lead to different storage per browser.
+If I access a program from Chrome and it saves data, then I load the same page in Firefox, it will **not** be able to load that data.
+* If the page with the program is viewed through a browser's "incognito" or "private" mode, `localStorage` is cleared as soon as the window is closed.
+* Two **different** pages/programs on the same domain can share information through `localStorage` by using the same key names!
+Could lead to some pretty interesting possibilities, but also suggests you should name your keys quite carefully to avoid problems between programs.

+---

 ## Deletion

 We might want to **delete** something in `localStorage`.
 Maybe we offer the user the option to clear the data that has been saved, maybe we want to have a program that is "forgetful", or maybe we have other reasons.